Ten Forgotten Horror Movies You Can Watch on YouTube

 1984's Murder Rock is a bizarre blend of slasher flick and Flashdance style rock musical (!)—someone is picking off the best students at a prestigious dance academy while they prepare for an important Broadway audition.
 Murder Rock is nowhere near as gory as much of director Lucio Fulci's previous output but it's still delightfully sleazy, with plenty of loving close ups of teenage girls in butt-floss leotards shaking their money makers to a painfully dated synth-rock soundtrack (composed by slumming prog-rock legend Keith Emerson, of all creatures!)

-1981's Screamers is an Americanized cut of the 1979 Italian flick Island of the Fishmen, which was subjected to major re-editing by Roger Corman's New World Pictures, including an entirely new prologue and extra gore footage.
+1981's Screamers is an Americanized cut of the 1979 Italian flick Island of the Fishmen, which was subjected to major re-editing by Roger Corman's New World Pictures, including the additions of an entirely new prologue and extra gore footage.
 The core of the story remains the same, however—19th century shipwreck survivors wash ashore on a tropical island which is home to a mad scientist, a horde of half-man/half-fish mutant creatures, and former Bond girl Barbara Bach.
 Waterlogged mayhem ensues.
-Screamers is perhaps best known for its misleading advertisements which promised viewers "men turned inside out!" even though no such scene appeared in the film.
+Screamers is perhaps best known for its misleading advertisements which promised that viewers would see "men turned inside out!" even though no such scenes appeared in the film.